evairo176/blog-backend/README.md

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
+* NPM version: 6.14.13
-* Ament library version: 999
+* Node version: v14.17.3

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using github and yarn:

 ```
 $ cd ../lorem